flet-dev/flet/docs/flet.md

 Flutter will give access to mobile experiences: camera, location services, accelerometer, etc.

+Flet is language-agnostic.
+It includes DOM server (Fletd) which translates language-specific DOM changes to commands and then into Flutter widgets.

+Flet is opinionated framework based on Flutter.
+Flutter is extemely powerful and flexible, but has a steep learning curve especially for developers without React experience.
+Flet hides that complexity by a) replacing Flutter's declarative model (re-build a UI tree on app state changes) to a imperative (modify UI tree as program progresses).

 A lot of renamings would create a mess in a project repo - it's easier to start over in a new repository.

 Less scope.